 underwear for some scans.
 You will be given a gown to use during the

 During the test, you will lie on a table that is attached to

 the CT scanner.

 table slides into the round opening of the scanner, and the scanner moves

 around your body.
 The table will move while the scanner takes pictures.
 You may

 hear a click or buzz as the table and scanner move.
 It is very important to lie

 During the test, you may be alone in the

-scanning room.
+scan room.
 But the technologist will watch you through a window.
 You

 will be able to talk to the technologist through a two-way intercom.